Gresham24/Invoice-Creator-App/README.md

 3. **Data Management**

     - The form data is encapsulated in a state object within `Form.jsx`.
-This data is collected and managed using the `FormData` utility.
+This data is collected and managed using the `formData` utility.
     - When a user makes changes to the form fields, the `handleChange` function updates the state, ensuring the form data is always in sync with user input.

 4. **Invoice Preview and Download**